STANDARD TERMS AND CONDITIONS

 (a) we disclaim and exclude all conditions and warranties, expressed or implied (including any rights and remedies) imposed or conferred by statute, common law, equity, trade custom or usage; and

-17.4If goods or services we supply are not of a kind ordinarily acquired for personal, domestic or household use or consumption, then our liability for a breach of a condition, warranty or guarantee of supply (including any imposed or implied under Schedule 2 (The Australian Consumer Law) of the Competition and Consumer Act 2010 (Cwth), is limited to (as we may decide):
+18.3 Pursuant to clause 64A of the Australian Consumer Law, this clause applies if the goods or services we supply under a contract are not of a kind ordinarily acquired for personal, domestic, or household use or consumption.
+Our liability for a breach of a guarantee, condition or warranty conferred by the Australian Consumer Law (other than under sections 51 to 53 of the Australian Consumer Law) in respect of a contract and supply under the same, is limited to (as we may decide):

 (a) in the case of goods (i) the replacement of the goods or the supply of equivalent goods, or (ii) the repair of the goods, or (iii) the payment of the cost of replacing the goods or of acquiring equivalent goods, or (iv) the payment of the cost of having the goods repaired; and